chrisalbertson/servo_controler/README.md

 The users can also set soft limits for joint angles.
 This data is stored in a calibrations file.

+In addition to setting the position the user can set a rate in radians per second.
+The servo's position will be updated so as to make it move at the specified rate.
+It will continue to move untill it either hits a soft limit or the rate and postion is updated.
+The default rate is zero.

 This servo controller can store the data from the calibration file and apply it in real time.
 So the Linux computer sends the desired angles in radians in the joints frame to the Pico that in turns